River Valley Charter School

 You must complete this step first

 You cannot skip Step One.
-The policy requires direct communication before escalating.
 The Complaint Committee will not review a case unless Steps One and Two are documented.

 • Communicate your complaint as clearly as possible.